 There are over 3 million children in the United States who are affected by a parent's cancer.

-We hope that you join us in supporting this often-overlooked population of children affected by a parent's cancer.
+We hope that you join us in supporting these children through and beyond their parent's cancer.